MicrosoftDocs/WSL/WSL/wsl-config.md

 1. Open your Linux distribution by visiting the Windows Start menu and typing the name of your installed distributions.
 For example: "Ubuntu".
 2. From Windows Command Prompt or PowerShell, enter the name of your installed distribution.
 For example: `ubuntu`
 3. From Windows Command Prompt or PowerShell, to open your default Linux distribution inside your current command line, enter: `wsl.exe`.
-4. From Windows Command Prompt or PowerShell, to open your default Linux distribution inside your current command line, enter:`wsl [command]` or `bash -c [command]`
+4. From Windows Command Prompt or PowerShell, to open your default Linux distribution inside your current command line, enter:`wsl [command]`.

 Which method you should use depends on what you're doing.
 If you've opened a WSL command line within a Windows Prompt or PowerShell window and want to exit, enter the command: `exit`.